Sigmmma/c20/src/content/general/tools/command-line/readme.md

 ```

 ## Running programs
 A program (.exe) can be run by typings its name if it's in the current working directory.
 The ".exe" extension can be used or not.
-For example, assuming the current working directory is where the HEK has been installed, either of these commands will work [Tool][]:
+For example, assuming the current working directory is where the HEK has been installed, either of these commands will work [Tool](~):

 ```dos
 tool build-cache-file levels\test\tutorial\tutorial